plone/training/docs/contributing/index.md

 Members who subscribe to the repository will receive a notification and review your request.

-## Contribution quality requirements
+(contributing-roles-label)=

-Although we perform automatic testing of the documentation build through GitHub Actions with every pull request, you can catch errors and warnings by building the documentation locally.
+## Contributor Roles

-See [TBD] for instructions on how to set up and build the documentation.
+Contributors to the Training docs may perform one or many roles.

-We strive for high quality documentation, setting the following minimum standards.
+- **Plone users and developers** use this documentation because it is accurate and actively maintained.

-- Markup syntax must be valid.
+  People in these roles typically contribute minor corrections.
-  See [TBD] for details.
+  They should read {doc}`setup-build` and {doc}`markup-syntax`.
-- Good English grammar, spelling, and syntax.
+- **Authors** create the Training documentation.
-  Any locale of English is fine.
+  They should read {doc}`setup-build` and {doc}`markup-syntax`.

-  We understand that contributors might not be fluent in English.
+  They should also read {doc}`authors` for guidance and tips for writing good Training documentation.
-  Community members who are fluent in English are available to help.
+- **Trainers** should read {doc}`setup-build`, {doc}`trainers`, and the trainings in {doc}`/plone_training_config/instructions` and {doc}`/teachers-training/index`.

-  Certain spellings are enforced through `TBD`.
+  These documents help trainers prepare for a successful training experience.

-  See [TBD] for details.
+(contributing-quality-requirements-label)=

-- All links must be valid.
+## Documentation quality requirements

-  This is enforced through `linkcheck`.
+We use GitHub Actions with every pull request to enforce Training documentation quality.
-  See [TBD] for details.
+We recommend that you build the documentation locally to catch errors and warnings early on.
-- The documentation must build successfully without warnings.
+See {doc}`setup-build` for instructions for how to set up and build the documentation and to run quality checks.

-  We may exempt this requirement for specific cases.
+(contributing-code-of-conduct-label)=

 ## Code of Conduct